 \begin{proposition} A map $f$ from $X$ to $(M,h)$ is a branched minimal immersion if and only if it is harmonic and conformal. \end{proposition}

-The lack of conformality of a harmonic map $f: X \to (M,h)$ is encoded by its \emph{Hopf differential}, which is defined by
+The lack of conformality of a harmonic map $f: X \to (M,h)$ is encoded in its \emph{Hopf differential}, which is defined by

 where $h^{\mathbb C}$ is the $\mathbb C$-linear extension of $h$.
 Observe that since $\partial f$ is holomorphic, $\Hopf(f)$ is a holomorphic quadratic differential on $X$, that is, an element of $H^0(K_X^2)$.
-The following Proposition is a direct consequence of the definition and Proposition \ref{prop:EellsSampson}:
+The following proposition is a direct consequence of Proposition \ref{prop:EellsSampson}:

 \begin{proposition} A harmonic map $f$ from $X$ to $(M,h)$ is a branched minimal immersion if and only if $\Hopf(f)=0$. \end{proposition}